jonpitch/jonpitch.github.io/_posts/2015-01-27-development-battle-android-vs-ios.md

 title: Development Battle &mdash; Android vs. iOS
 ---

 For the better part of 6 years, I have soley been an Android advocate, ignoring iOS at whatever cost.
-In the last few years, I have been working on a <a href="http://brausr.com">side project</a> that I thought would benefit from being on both platforms.
+In the last few years, I have been working on a [side project](http://brausr.com) that I thought would benefit from being on both platforms.
 Over the next series of posts, I'm going to compare and contrast my experience building the same application on both platforms.

 I will try at great lengths to keep my Android/Google bias and anti-Apple opinions in check, but do keep that in mind when reading.
 I'll weight the pros and cons of each specific topic, pick a winner and then see who wins in the end.
 The winner will take home a fabulous prize.
 My topics for comparison will include: